tech-warriors-corporation/mechanize-app/README.md

 - [ ] Send password confirmation in all requests (example: create account);
 - [ ] Use the rating value to choose better mechanics for drivers;
 - [ ] Learn as reset input of passwords;
+- [X] When update password leave to configurations screen;
 - [X] Set [manual link](https://docs.google.com/presentation/d/1MjQlUzd4hBRZ4NESxoi-SRhNRBrXQa_fl91iRVG7BLA/edit?usp=sharing) in home;
 - [X] Set same spaces in borders of alerts, modals and others;
 - [X] Set link of Google Maps in a button on right when mechanic is attending a driver (something better to understand and beautiful);